jaime12minaya/PredictPlus/README.md

 This sequence of events (and my temporary idleness in the wake of the October 2025 government shutdown that left me furloughed from my day job as a child nutrition researcher) led to an investigation of whether certain pitchers were more predictable in their selection in any given situation than others.

-**Predict+** quantifies how unpredictable a pitcher's pitch selection is by comparing machine learning predictions against actual pitch choices.
+**Predict+** is an R script that quantifies how unpredictable a pitcher's pitch selection is by comparing machine learning predictions against actual pitch choices.
 Higher scores indicate pitchers who successfully defy pattern recognition — even when sophisticated models know their history, tendencies, and game situation.
-The model is created in R.

 ## What It Measures